Pushout (category theory): Construction via coproducts and coequalizers

 In this setup, we obtain the pushout of morphisms f : Z → X and g : Z → Y by first forming the coproduct of the targets X and Y. We then have two morphisms from Z to this coproduct.
-We can either go from Z to X via f, then include into the coproduct, or we can go from Z to Y via g, then include.
+We can either go from Z to X via f, then include into the coproduct, or we can go from Z to Y via g, then include into the coproduct.
 The pushout of f and g is the coequalizer of these new maps.